 However, once you promote them, your work is just beginning.
 Without help, a new manager is set up to flounder and fail.

-Today, we explore the 5 most important things you can do to ensure your new manager succeeds.
+Today, we explore how to support a new manager, including the 5 most important things you can do to ensure your new manager succeeds.

 How to Help a New Manager Succeed from Day 1